Wasabi375/KEEP/proposals/private_public_property_types.md

 In above example `items` is `MutableList<Item>` when accessed privately inside class and read-only `List<String>` when accessed from outside class.

+In order to represent this in the reflection framework [`KProperty`](http://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-property/index.html) would also contain a property `backingType` of type `KType` which would contain the type of the backing field. `returnType` would still return the type of the getter as it currently does.

 ## Questions to consider

 ### How do Kotlin's multiple layers of visibility come into play?